TasvirChi/platform-install-packages/doc/rpm-chef-cluster-deployment.md

-# Deploying Kaltura using Opscode Chef
+# Deploying Borhan using Opscode Chef

-This guide is intended for users of Chef that would like to deploy Kaltura clusters using [Chef recipes](http://docs.opscode.com/essentials_cookbook_recipes.html).
+This guide is intended for users of Chef that would like to deploy Borhan clusters using [Chef recipes](http://docs.opscode.com/essentials_cookbook_recipes.html).

 ### Before You Get Started Notes

-* Please review the [frequently answered questions](https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura-packages-faq.md) document for general help before posting to the forums or issue queue.
+* Please review the [frequently answered questions](https://github.com/borhan/platform-install-packages/blob/master/doc/borhan-packages-faq.md) document for general help before posting to the forums or issue queue.
 * If you don't know what Chef is, start by reading [An Overview of Chef](http://docs.opscode.com/chef_overview.html).
-* If you're looking to install Kaltura on a signle machine, see: [Installing Kaltura on a Single All-In-One Server (RPM)](https://github.com/kaltura/platform-install-packages/blob/master/doc/install-kaltura-redhat-based.md)
+* If you're looking to install Borhan on a signle machine, see: [Installing Borhan on a Single All-In-One Server (RPM)](https://github.com/borhan/platform-install-packages/blob/master/doc/install-borhan-redhat-based.md)
-* If you're looking to deploy a cluster manually or using other automation tools, see [Deploying Kaltura Clusters](https://github.com/kaltura/platform-install-packages/blob/master/doc/rpm-cluster-deployment-instructions.md).
+* If you're looking to deploy a cluster manually or using other automation tools, see [Deploying Borhan Clusters](https://github.com/borhan/platform-install-packages/blob/master/doc/rpm-cluster-deployment-instructions.md).
-* [Kaltura Inc.](http://corp.kaltura.com) also provides commercial solutions and services including pro-active platform monitoring, applications, SLA, 24/7 support and professional services.
-If you're looking for a commercially supported video platform  with integrations to commercial encoders, streaming servers, eCDN, DRM and more - Start a [Free Trial of the Kaltura.com Hosted Platform](http://corp.kaltura.com/free-trial) or learn more about [Kaltura' Commercial OnPrem Edition™](http://corp.kaltura.com/Deployment-Options/Kaltura-On-Prem-Edition).
-For existing RPM based users, Kaltura offers commercial upgrade options.
+* [Borhan Inc.](http://corp.borhan.com) also provides commercial solutions and services including pro-active platform monitoring, applications, SLA, 24/7 support and professional services.
+If you're looking for a commercially supported video platform  with integrations to commercial encoders, streaming servers, eCDN, DRM and more - Start a [Free Trial of the Borhan.com Hosted Platform](http://corp.borhan.com/free-trial) or learn more about [Borhan' Commercial OnPrem Edition™](http://corp.borhan.com/Deployment-Options/Borhan-On-Prem-Edition).
+For existing RPM based users, Borhan offers commercial upgrade options.

 ## Installing the Chef server